sydnash/lotou/README.md

-Lotou is a lightweithed framework for game server implemented in golang.
+Lotou is a lightweight framework for game server implemented in golang.
 It utilizes the communication between nodes by abstracting exchangings of messages so that the multi-nodes and multi-services can be easily achieved.